-The Company has been conducting regular town hall meetings to encourage interaction and work on the areas of action for better performance at the work.
+The Company has been conducting regular town hall meetings to encourage interaction and work on the areas of action for better performance at work.
 The hotel has been consistently providing training, communicating guidelines on safety, and maintaining health protocols and practices for the employees to ensure safe working habits and working safely.

 The Board of Directors is pleased to inform our valuable Shareholders that our employee's contributions to the Company have been immense and always set a high standard for the working environment.
-The Board wishes to keep on record its great appreciation that the Company has been receiving full support and cooperation during the difficult period of Covid -19 pandemic from each and every Employee of the Company.
+The Board wishes to keep on record its great appreciation that the Company has been receiving full support and cooperation during the difficult time from each Employee of the Company.